DFE-Digital/teaching-vacancies/app/views/content/jobseeker-guides/return-to-teaching-in-england/what-does-a-return-to-teaching-adviser-do-video-transcript.md

 I’m effectively a mentor to the candidates that I support.
 I offer impartial advice on gaining classroom experience, keeping up to date with the national curriculum and also keeping up to speed with educational developments.

-I can also offer you support with searching for job vacancies, writing your personal statement and completing your application form, preparing for your teaching interview and securing that all-important role.
+I can also offer you support with searching for job vacancies, writing your personal statement and completing your application form, preparing for your teaching interview and securing that all important role.

 ## What experience do return to teaching advisers have?